 Virtual reality enables students to have hands-on experience in different careers, from a pilot navigating the skies to a nurse doing rounds in a hospital.
 This helps them gauge their interests before spending time and money on a curriculum.

-VR is especially helpful for those interested in the medical field, as the
+VR is especially helpful for those interested in the medical field, as the Health Insurance Portability and Accountability Act (HIPAA) limits what interactions and information students can access.

 Helps Develop Soft Skills